Kim Jong-min (footballer, born 1992)

-Kim Jong-min is a South Korean footballer who plays for Fagiano Okayama in the J2 League, as a striker.
+Kim Jong-min (born August 11, 1992) is a South Korean footballer who plays for Chungnam Asan in the K League 2, as a striker.

 Career

 Kim signed for Tokushima in January 2011.
 He made his J.League debut on 26 October 2011, against Consadole Sapporo at Pocarisweat Stadium, coming on as a second-half substitute.
 He scored his first J.League goal for Tokushima against Giravanz Kitakyushu on 4 March 2012.